We would be pleased to go over any design ideas or requirements you might have, and we’ll respond quickly and professionally to your requests.

 Sierra Style Building

-Perhaps the most popular of our metal building kits, the Sierra represents the style you see most often, and boasts our stand alone frame system.
+Perhaps the most popular of our metal building kits, the Sierra represents the style you see most often, and like all of our metal building kits, boasts our stand alone frame system.
 The stand alone system easily allows you to clad or cover the outside of your building with most any type of exterior material, without modifying the frame system or having to add steel components in order to attach your chosen exterior materials.

 Should you elect to use steel panels for the exterior, the panels are attached vertically on the walls and roof, meaning that the formed grooves in the metal are vertical – the best orientation for shedding rain and snow.
 Based on a long design tradition, the Sierra series building is one of the friendliest and most hassle-free of all building styles.

 The Mohave style building gives you all the engineering ruggedness of the Sierra, and very nearly the same look, too – we’ve just managed to make this building a touch more economical for you.

 Because the Mohave’s wall panels are attached horizontally rather than vertically (as with the Sierra style) horizontal members between studs (called girts) aren’t needed.
 This lowers material costs, and makes installation a bit quicker.